What’s the big deal?

 What about software?

-Backing up your data will involve some kind of software to manage the process.
-Windows includes built-in backup software (which varies by the version of Windows you have), and many of the options I have listed above include some kind of management software to set up your backup plan.
+For extremely simple one-time backup tasks such as backing up a small number of files and/or folders, simple copy & paste or drag and drop file operations (to a different physical storage drive than where the original data is stored) may be easy enough for some users.
+However, you can definitely use software to automate and manage an ongoing backup plan for you.
+There are command-line backup options available for more advanced users as well.
+Windows includes built-in backup software (which varies by the version of Windows you have), and many of the various backup types I have listed above include some kind of management software to set up your backup plan.
 It is also possible to make your backups on a completely manual basis, but we don’t tend to recommend this as these processes are easily forgotten or become inconsistent over time.
 There are some great third party backup applications to consider, including those from Acronis, Easeus, Macrium, and even Microsoft’s free SyncToy can work well when set up correctly.

 If you don’t have a backup plan at the moment, the best time to set something up is now – before that inevitable day comes when your data disappears.
 If you need help getting set up, we can provide a professional consultation and can set up any of the aforementioned backup options for you.
 Contact us today to discuss your backup needs.